Bdev2325/Bdev2325.github.io/project4.md

 Make sure the following files are in the same folder:

-Battleship.cpp
+Battleship.cpp,
-GameSpecs.hpp
+GameSpecs.hpp,
 EnemyAI.hpp

-Step 1 – Compile
+Step 1: Compile

 install g++ in you environment and run the following command: